 With its internationally renowned performance faculty, favorable student-teacher ratio, and first-class facilities, the University of Louisville School of Music trains talented pianists not only from Kentucky, but from all corners of the world.
 Piano faculty members provide highly individualized instruction for both aspiring performers and teachers.
-Students cover a wide range of repertoire including music by living composers and have many opportunities for collaborative activities and chamber music.
+Students cover a wide range of repertoire including music by living composers and have ample opportunities for public performance, collaborative activities, chamber music and supervised student teaching opportunities in the community.
 The faculty provides expertise and resources to the community, region, and state through public performances and outreach programs for teachers and pre-collegiate students.

-Degrees are designed to develop the skills students will need as professionals and to broaden their knowledge and understanding of music history, literature, and theory.
-Ample opportunities are provided for public performance, practice teaching, collaborative piano, and other professional experiences.
+Degrees are designed to develop the pianistic skills students will need as professionals and to broaden their knowledge and understanding of music history, literature, and theory.

 Degrees of interest to piano majors include:

 - Bachelor of Music with emphasis in Piano Performance, Piano Performance with track in Piano Pedagogy, Composition, Theory, Music History, and Music Therapy

 - Master of Music in Music Performance with concentrations in Piano Performance, Piano Pedagogy, Composition, Theory, Music History, or Conducting

 - Master of Arts in Teaching in Music Education

 Generous financial aid is available, including undergraduate scholarships and graduate service awards.
 Graduate teaching assistantships provide full tuition plus a minimum stipend ranging from $6,000-$12,000 along with health insurance.